boystrange/LinearityChallenge/fin/Type.lagda.md

   _&_ _⊕_ _⊗_ _⅋_ : Type -> Type -> Type
 ```

-Duality is the standard relation between a type and its dual, which
+Duality is the standard relation between a type and its dual, which represents
-represents the complementary protocol.
+the complementary protocol.
+A relation `Dual A B` means that $A = B^⊥$.

 ```agda
 data Dual : Type -> Type -> Set where